Philippines: Did Duterte's China gamble pay off?

 Story highlights

-(CNN)Did Rodrigo Duterte's China gamble pay off?

-Philippines President met with his Chinese counterpart Xi Jinping Thursday, state media reported, as he seeks closer ties between the two countries, which had soured over a territorial dispute in the South China Sea.
+Relations between China and the Philippines had soured over a territorial dispute in the South China Sea.

-Xi welcomed Duterte with full military honors at the Great Hall of the People in Beijing Thursday and said that the two countries had agreed to achieve "full improvement" in bilateral ties.

-However, there was no specific agreement about the South China Sea, where the two have overlapping maritime claims.
-They agreed to address the matter through talks, according to Chinese vice foreign minister Liu Zhenmin.

-Before meeting Xi, Duterte had told reporters that the issue "would take a back seat."
+But now Duterte is taking a different tack, pushing that issue to the background as he tries to forge closer ties with China.

+Will the gamble pay off?

+So far, it seems to be, said Richard Javad Heydarian, a political science professor at De La Salle University, Manila.

-The usually brash and outspoken Duterte appeared much more statesmanlike in China than he has on previous trips overseas, said Richard Javad Heydarian, a political science professor at De La Salle University, Manila,
+The usually brash and outspoken Duterte appeared much more statesmanlike in China than he has on previous trips overseas, said Heydarian.

 "Duterte has been careful not to slight his hosts, he's been very deferential to the Chinese.
 It's raised eyebrows in the Philippines but pleased people in China," he said.